DOCKET

 Nicodemus v.
 City of South Bend, Ind.
 (U.S. Dist.
 Ct. – No. Dist. of Ind.)
 [Filed 8/23]

 This is a First Amendment challenge to the new statute, Ind.
 Code § 35-44.1-2-14, that makes it a crime to come within 25 feet of a law enforcement officer after the officer has ordered the person to stop.
 The law contains no requirement that the officer have any reason to issue such an order and contains no standards.
-Oral argument concerning the law’s constitutionality was had on October 13 and we are awaiting a decision.
+The district court found that the statute was constitutional and the matter has been appealed to the Seventh Circuit.

 ATTORNEY(S): Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor